 A new survey of 5,000 gamers across the UK, US, Japan, South Korea, and Germany, has revealed a $150 billion revenue opportunity for carriers offering 5G services to gamers, with 79% saying they would ditch their broadband connection for a 5G service that improved speed and latency.

-Ribbon Communications, a global provider of real-time communications software and network solutions for CSPs, has released the findings of an independent survey of more than 5,000 “ardent gamers”.
+Ribbon Communications, a global provider of real-time communications software and network solutions for CSPs, has released the findings of an independent piece of 5G research that surveyed more than 5,000 “ardent gamers”.
 The survey was conducted among 5,019 gamers from the US (1013), UK (1003), Japan (1001), South Korea (1000), and Germany (1002), who played for at least three hours per day prior to the COVID-19 pandemic.

 “5G-Native networks leverage advanced technologies including network slicing to offer deterministic performance, high speed, and strict service guarantees.
 These capabilities will help usher in new business and use cases for carriers to capitalize on,” said Patrick Joggerst, chief marketing officer at Ribbon Communications.
 “The findings of this study prove that cloud gaming, combined with 5G, is a gainful area for carriers to address.”

 Based on the extrapolation of this survey data, and publicly available gaming market forecasts from Newzoo, Ribbon Communications claims that the opportunity to provide the high-performance connectivity to enable cloud games could be worth more than $150 billion to carriers deploying 5G services.